 - 5.3.14 But this has not been the result to date.
 OEB Staff's submissions calculate the variance over the last 7 years between approved/budgeted nuclear operations to actuals as a difference of \$190M.238 OPG brought in 12.5% less capital than it has budgeted or were approved by the Board over those 7 years.239 - 5.3.15 Gated Process Will Not Solve All Issues.
-OPG has pinned most of the blame for its budgeting and scheduling issues on problems it previously had with properly determining which estimate class the project was in.
-240 Its new gated process is supposed to correct for this by ensuring there is a more rigorous review of each class estimate.
-OPG plans on doing this, in part, by setting up a new organization within the company called the Centre of Excellence.
-241 - 5.3.16 SEC notes that the use of a gated process is not something new; it simply has never been properly implemented.
-OPG said it first began using the concept in 2012.
-Lts evidence in the last payment amounts proceeding, dated as far back as early 2013, references OPG having a 'Nuclear Projects Gated Process'.
-It simply had not implemented it properly.
-In 2016, its own internal audit group found that the issue has been that the gating process outlined in OPG's own documents has not been fully implemented. - 5.3.17 But even the new, more rigorous process OPG plans to bring to bear on its capital projects will only affect some of the projects that are expected to go in-service in the test period.
-The Centre of Excellence is only expected to be fully operational by mid-year 2017.
-The new gated process only began to be implemented in mid-2016, and only with a few larger projects.
-The asymptotic of the 35 tier 1 projects (\$20M or greater) identified in the evidence that have an approved BCS, only 4 have gone through the new gated process.
-Since the gated process is focusing right now on the larger projects, it is doubtful if any tier 2 or 3 projects have gone through the new gated process.
-This is after OPG management told its internal auditors that it would have the process in place by Q1 2016. - 5.3.18 The impact of inaccurate cost and schedule forecasts is significant.
+OPG has pinned most of the blame for its budgeting and scheduling issues on problems it previously had with properly determining which estimate class the project was in.240 Its new gated process is supposed to correct for this by ensuring there is a more rigorous review of each class estimate.
+OPG plans on doing this, in part, by setting up a new organization within the company called the Centre of Excellence.241 - 5.3.16 SEC notes that the use of a gated process is not something new; it simply has never been properly implemented.
+OPG said it first began using the concept in 2012.242 Its evidence in the last payment amounts proceeding, dated as far back as early 2013, references OPG having a 'Nuclear Projects Gated Process'.243 It simply had not implemented it properly.
+In 2016, its own internal audit group found that the issue has been that the gating process outlined in OPG's own documents244 has not been fully implemented.245 - 5.3.17 But even the new, more rigorous process OPG plans to bring to bear on its capital projects will only affect some of the projects that are expected to go in-service in the test period.
+The Centre of Excellence is only expected to be fully operational by mid-year 2017.246 The new gated process only began to be implemented in mid-2016, and only with a few larger projects.247 Of the 35 tier 1 projects (\$20M or greater) identified in the evidence that have an approved BCS, only 4 have gone through the new gated process.248 Since the gated process is focusing right now on the larger projects, it is doubtful if any tier 2 or 3 projects have gone through the new gated process in place by Q1 2016.249 - 5.3.18 The impact of inaccurate cost and schedule forecasts is significant.
 OPG's internal